Project-Hatchet/Interaction-Framework/README.md

-   dragStart="hint ""starting"""; // code to run when animation starts dragging="hint ""dragging"""; // code to run while animating dragStop="hint ""stopping"""; // code to run when animation ends }; // Knob_LightUpperConsole
+   dragStart="hint ""starting"""; // code to run when animation starts dragging="hint ""dragging"""; // code to run while animating dragStop="hint ""stopping"""; // code to run when animation ends animationH="SearchLight_Turn"; // animation for the control when dragging horizontally animLimitsH[] = {0, 1}; // start and end phase of horizontal animation }; // Knob_LightUpperConsole
 ```